 If your back or neck problem requires surgery, the spine specialized neurosurgeons and South Carolina Spine Center already treat the region’s most complex surgical cases.
 These cases include herniated discs, spinal fractures and spinal tumor.
 Our surgeons use some of the most advanced instrumentation and spine surgery techniques.

-In early 2016, Dr. Greg McLoughlin was the first spine surgeon in the State of South Carolina to use the latest instrumentation to restore proper spinal curvature after fusion surgery.
+In early 2016, South Carolina spine surgeons were the first spine surgeons in the State of South Carolina to use the latest instrumentation to restore proper spinal curvature after fusion surgery.
 The new VariLift technology enables the surgeon to remove the damaged disc and restore the proper lordosis which lessens the risk of further disc degeneration at disc levels above and below the fusion site.
 The minimally invasive surgery is performed through a tiny incision with a tubular retractor which involves less blood loss, less time in the hospital and a faster recovery.

 Where possible, the spine surgeons at South Carolina Spine Center use of minimally invasive techniques that shorten the incision, reduces blood loss, enables patients to be home the same day and speeds return to activity through a less painful recovery period.

 Those patients needing neck surgery can also benefit from new technology in artificial disc replacement.
 The patient would have to meet criteria to qualify for cervical disc replacement.